Rachel Neely

 Submitting to Rachel

-Rachel is not looking for: urban fantasy, historical pre 1950s, women’s fiction, rom-coms, uplit, romantic suspense, cosy crime or children’s.
+Rachel is not currently looking for: urban fantasy, historical pre 1950s, women’s fiction, rom-coms, uplit, dark romance, romantic suspense, cosy crime, YA, MG or children’s.

-Rachel would particularly love to see: epic fantasy, romantasy and dystopian romance featuring trials – the deadlier the better; dark academic settings – whether school or university or beyond; feral girl novels that engage with female rage or hunger; upmarket contemporary horror that engages with social issues, with a particular soft spot for femgore or folk horror; thrillers set in the 90s; outsiders trying to break into the world of the privileged and morally bankrupt; a high-stakes heist novel; a locked room thriller in a unique location that informs the plot; a thriller with a teenage strand or protagonists in their early twenties; a skewering trad-wife thriller; a literary love story featuring time travel.
+Rachel would particularly love to see: epic fantasy, romantasy and dystopian romance featuring trials – the deadlier the better; dark academic settings – whether school or university or beyond; weird girl novels that engage with female rage or hunger; upmarket contemporary horror, with a particular soft spot for femgore or allegorical horror that explores social issues; outsiders trying to break into the world of the privileged and morally bankrupt; a high-stakes heist novel; a locked room thriller in a unique location that informs the plot or does something surprising with the classic set-up; thrillers set in the 90s; a thriller with a teenage strand or protagonists in their early twenties; a skewering trad-wife novel; a literary love story that will leave readers devastated.

 Rachel says . . .
-‘Whether commercial or literary, or something in between, I want authors who can match a distinctive voice with an equally compelling plot.
-I generally prefer darker stories; my favourite books often centre characters with tragic fates, dark pasts or buried trauma.
-I would also particularly like to find authors from underrepresented groups, who bring a fresh perspective to well-worn story arcs or reflect experiences that are shared by many but, as of yet, under-explored in fiction.’
+‘Whether commercial or literary, or something in between, I am looking to connect with authors who can match a distinctive voice with an equally compelling plot.
+I have the privilege of working with a lot of debut authors, and enjoy championing their work from submission to publication and beyond.
+I would also particularly like to find authors from underrepresented groups, whose stories reflect experiences that are shared by many but, as of yet, under-explored in the fiction market.’

 Rachel’s Clients